-Our Modern Slavery Policy outlines our commitment to eradicating modern slavery and human trafficking in our business operations and supply chains.
+Our modern slavery policy outlines our commitment to eradicating modern slavery and human trafficking in our business operations and supply chains.
 It outlines that the prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us.
 CGI may terminate the relationship with, suppliers, other individuals and organisations working on CGI's behalf if they breach this policy.
-Any member who breaches this policy may face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+Any member who breaches this policy may face disciplinary action, which could result in dismissal in the event of misconduct or gross misconduct.